-- 31.3 The maximum width of the vehicle is 2 meters, excluding the rear view mirrors.
-The wheel arches and the cab sills may be extended to this maximum of 2 meter overall width by the use of fender flares and laterally extended sills.
-The wheel arches may be repositioned to accommodate the wheelbase and overhang specified.
-Seen in vertical projection, the body work must cover at least 120° of the upper circumference of the wheels situated above the wheel axis as viewed from the side.
-This width measurement must be checked with the ride height set at 300mm measured at the front under the sump guard, and the sills level.
-Refer Addendum 1. - 31.4 Two air vents or two bulges to accommodate approved under-bonnet modifications, may be added to the bonnet of a racing vehicle, however, these may not protrude more than 50mm above the modified base profile of the bonnet. - 31.5 Air ducting to rear mounted water radiators may be fitted on the passenger cabin roof, but should follow the roof line to maintain the profile of the cabin.
-These additions are subject to the specific approval of the Commission in writing through the Technical Delegate. - 31.6 Vents or scoops may be added to the cabin roof for the purpose of providing ventilation for the driver and navigator.
-These vents must be blended to fit the roof profile. - 31.7 The original body work sheet metal and hardware, onto which the headlights, radiator, and grille is mounted, may be removed and replaced with a fabricated structure designed to perform the same function, providing none of the other provisions in these regulations are contravened and the finished vehicle retains its original outward appearance. - 31.8 The firewall between the engine compartment and the passenger compartment, along with the floor of the passenger compartment and the tunnel, which forms part of the floor, may be removed and refabricated in order to accommodate authorised non-standard components, respecting Articles 9 Safety Belts and 10 Seats and Seat mountings, and providing none of the other provisions in these regulations are contravened and the finished vehicle retains its original outward appearance.
+- 12.3.4.29 Two air vents or two bulges to accommodate approved under-bonnet modifications, may be added to the bonnet of a racing vehicle, however, these may not protrude more than 50mm above the modified base profile of the bonnet. - 12.3.4.30 -Air ducting to rear mounted water radiators may be fitted on the passenger cabin roof, but should follow the roof line to maintain the profile of the cabin.
+These additions are subject to the specific approval of the Commission in writing through the Technical Delegate. - -Vents or scoops may be added to the cabin roof for the purpose of providing ventilation for the driver and navigator.
+These vents must be blended to fit the roof profile. - -The original body work sheet metal and hardware, onto which the headlights, radiator, and grille is mounted, may be removed and replaced with a fabricated structure designed to perform the same function, providing none of the other provisions in these regulations are contravened and the finished vehicle retains its original outward appearance. - 12.3.4.31 The firewall between the engine compartment and the passenger compartment, along with the floor of the passenger compartment and the tunnel, which forms part of the floor, may be removed and refabricated in order to accommodate authorised non-standard components, respecting Articles 9 Safety Belts and 10 Seats and Seat mountings, and providing none of the other provisions in these regulations are contravened and the finished vehicle retains its original outward appearance.
 The new tunnel, floor and firewall may be fabricated from steel or composite.
 A single layer of carbon will be allowed on the top side of the tunnel, floor and firewall for aesthetic purposes.
-The Technical Delegate reserves the right to drill a 30mm hole with a hole saw in a place of his discretion to analyse the composition of the components.
-Refer Art 12.3.1.4 - 31.9 The production dashboard may be retained or remade in a similar shape and size in an alternative material which is non-metallic.
-All other trim should be removed.
-Refer Art 12.3.1.4 - 31.10 Competitors intending to convert station wagons, SUV's, panel vans etc. must obtain the prior approval of the Commission through the Technical Delegate, and be briefed on the Commission's specific interpretation of the class T rules and how they will apply to such vehicles.
+The Technical Delegate reserves the right to drill a 30mm hole with a hole saw in a place of his discretion to analyse the composition of the components. - 12.3.4.32 The production dashboard may be retained or remade in a similar shape and size in an alternative material which is non-metallic.
+All other trim should be removed. - 12.3.4.33 Competitors intending to convert station wagons, SUV's, panel vans etc. must obtain the prior approval of the Commission through the Technical Delegate, and be briefed on the Commission's specific interpretation of the class T rules and how they will apply to such vehicles. - 12.3.4.34 The floor pan behind the crew may be cut and modified or remade to accommodate the fuel tank.
+The fuel tank and fuel lines must be separated from the cockpit by a liquid and fireproof bulkhead.